OmDayal Group of Institutions

 OmDayal Group of Institutions is a private engineering and architecture college in Uluberia, Howrah, West Bengal, India, which offers undergraduate (B.Tech & B.Arch) four-year engineering degree as well as five-year architecture degree.
 In engineering, it offers courses in four disciplines.
 The college is accredited by NAAC and is approved by AICTE and COA, as well as affiliated to Maulana Abul Kalam Azad University of Technology (MAKAUT).

 Departments

-It was established in 2010 and offers admission to five branches of Engineering:
+It was established in 2010 and offers admission to five branches of B.Tech Engineering: